-If you deal with fibromyalgia, you don’t need us to tell you it can be difficult to get great sleep.
+If you have fibromyalgia or know someone with fibromyalgia, you know how difficult it can be to get a comfortable night’s sleep.
 However, did you know getting the right mattress can help ease that fibromyalgia pain and help you fall asleep and stay asleep more comfortably?

 It’s true, and we’ve chosen the six best mattresses for fibromyalgia.
 Read on to see which one will be the best fit for your situation!

 - Loom and Leaf – Best Mattress For Side Sleepers With Fibromyalgia

 - Nectar – Best Memory Foam Mattress For Fibromyalgia